Ankita-Hegde02/coffee-sales-dashboard-powerbi/README.md

 ## Features
 - 📥 Data sourced from Kaggle
 - 🧹 Data cleaning and transformation using Power Query
-- 📊 Interactive dashboard with slicers for region, product, and time
+- 📊 Interactive dashboard with slicers for  product and time
 - 📈 Trend analysis and performance breakdown by category

 ## Tools & Technologies